Single-unit study

 The development of conflict management and negotiation skills is essential for those tasked with shaping the built environment.
 In this unit, you will acquire skills in effective communication, analysis of disputes and creative problem-solving through active participation in role-playing and reflective activities and intense investigation of real-world conflicts that arise through the development of land.
 You will learn to manage conflicting stakeholder perspectives, including Aboriginal and Torres Strait Islander peoples' perspectives.
 Learning to think about and respond to conflict in a rational manner will prepare you for group work within your studies and into professional practice.
 Stakeholder Engagement and Planning Law units build on this unit.

-ABB243 Landscape Design 5: Design and Document
+ABB243 Landscape Design 5: Design and Documentation

 This third-year landscape design unit combines both design and advanced technical knowledge and skills, building on knowledge and skills developed in your previous design and technology units.
 This unit guides you through a high resolution design exploration to the development of a landscape architecture-specific documentation set commensurate to those produced in the profession for landscape construction contractors and other consultants.
 It encourages you to develop a greater level of skill in design resolution at a range of spatial scales and independent application of technical landscape design specificity, supporting your ongoing landscape design learning and preparing you for final year design studios and professional practice after graduation.